Sean Connery: Retirement

-When Connery received the American Film Institute's Lifetime Achievement Award on 8 June 2006, he confirmed his retirement from acting.
-Connery's disillusionment with the "idiots now making films in Hollywood" was cited as a reason for his decision to retire.
-On 7 June 2007 he denied rumours that he would appear in the fourth Indiana Jones film, saying "retirement is just too much damned fun".
-In 2010 a bronze bust sculpture of Connery was placed in Tallinn, Estonia, outside The Scottish Club, whose membership includes Estonian Scotophiles and a handful of expatriate Scots.
-In 2012 Connery briefly came out of retirement to voice the title character in the Scottish animated film Sir Billi.
+When receiving the American Film Institute's Lifetime Achievement Award on 8 June 2006, Connery confirmed his retirement from acting.
+This was because he had become disillusioned with the "idiots now making films in Hollywood".
+On 7 June 2007 Connery denied rumours that he would appear in the Indiana Jones and the Kingdom of the Crystal Skull film, saying "retirement is just too much damned fun".
+In 2010 a bronze bust sculpture of him was placed in Tallinn, Estonia, outside the Scottish Club, whose membership includes Estonian Scotophiles and a handful of expatriate Scots.
+In 2012 he briefly came out of retirement to voice Sir Billi in the Scottish animated film Sir Billi.
 Connery served as executive producer for an expanded 80-minute version.
+The film received negative reviews.